-Irresistible Istria….a 10-day small group Slow Cruise and Tour, showcasing the gourmet food and scenic wine regions of Istria.
+Irresistible Istria….a 10-day small group Slow Cruise and Tour, preferably in late September, showcasing the gourmet food and scenic wine regions of Istria.
 Starting with a 7-day cruise around the Istrian peninsula from Poreć, including the Limski Canal, Brioni Islands, Medulin, Opatija, Islands Cres and Mali Lošinj, Rovinj, Pula and back to Poreć, plus an extra 3 days to indulge in the fine hospitality of countryside Istria.
-Bookings for May/June/September/October 2021 are now open for a maximum of 8 guests only per Cruise/Tour..
+Bookings for September/October 2021 are now open for a maximum of 8 guests only per Cruise/Tour..
 All details, inclusions, meals and POA.
-Contact Robyn Vulinovich on email: firstname.lastname@example.org
+Contact Robyn Vulinovich on email: email@example.com

 Day 1 Saturday Arrival into Zagreb-Transfer to Poreć in Istria, a 2.5 hr drive.
 Embarkation on M/Y ‘Playfellow’, one of my most favourite cruise boats in the whole of the Adriatic, accommodating 8 guests only.